 The friction dial allows you to add resistance to those specific movements where the use of bands, neck harnesses, and plates just won’t allow you to.

-In my personal experience, I would advise creating your own bundle (link here) and using the 35 lb and/or 50 lb resistance band.
+In my personal experience, I would advise adding the strength kit and using the 35 lb and/or 50 lb resistance band.

 The 50 lb resistance band is awesome when performing protractions and retractions as you generally need heavy resistance for this exercise.